pivotal-cf/docs-pks/README.md

 The `1.2` branch is used to publish the live v1.2 version of the site.
 Create pull requests on `1.2` to contribute bug fixes or correct technical inaccuracies in the v1.2 documentation.

 The `1.1` branch is no longer maintained.
-A A PDF of the PKS v1.0 documentation is available at https://docs.pivotal.io/archives/pks-docs-1.1.pdf.
+A A PDF of the Enterprise PKS v1.0 documentation is available at https://docs.pivotal.io/archives/pks-docs-1.1.pdf.

 The `1.0-publish` and `0.8` branches are no longer maintained.
-A PDF of the PKS v1.0 documentation is available at https://docs.pivotal.io/archives/pks-docs-1.0.pdf.
+A PDF of the Enterprise PKS v1.0 documentation is available at https://docs.pivotal.io/archives/pks-docs-1.0.pdf.

 ## How To Use Bookbinder To View Your Documentation